-SEC.
-17. Authorization of appropriations. -
+SECTION 17.
+Authorization of Appropriations.-(1) IN GENERAL-There are authorized to be appropriated such sums as may be necessary to carry out the provisions of this Act.

-- (a) In General- Such sums as may be necessary to carry out the provisions of this Act is hereby authorized to be appropriated from the National Treasury. - (b) Research Program Authorization Of the funds authorized to be appropriated under subsection (a), there are authorized to be appropriated such sums as may be necessary to carry out the research program authorized by this Act.
+(2) RESEARCH PROGRAM AUTHORIZATION-Of the funds authorized to be appropriated under subsection (1), there are authorized to be appropriated such sums as may be necessary to carry out the research program authorized by this Act.

-SEC.
-18. Separabillity Clause. - If any provision or part hereof, is held invalid or unconstitutional, the remainder of the law or the provision not otherwise affected shall remain valid and subsisting.
+SECTION 18.
+Separability Clause. - If any provision, or part hereof, is held invalid or unconstitutional, the remainder of the law or the provision not otherwise affected shall remain valid and subsisting.

-SEC.
-19. Repealing Clause. - Any Law, Presidential Decree or Issuance, Executive Order, Letter of Instruction, Administrative Order, Rule or Regulation contrary to or inconsistent with the provision of this Act is hereby repealed, modified or amended accordingly.
+SECTION 19.
+Repealing Clause. - Any law, presidential decree or issuance, executive order, letter of instruction, administrative order, rule or regulation contrary to or inconsistent with, the provisions of this Act is hereby repealed, modified or amended accordingly.

-SEC.
-20. Effectivity Cause. - This Act shall take effect fifteen (15) days after its publication in at least two (2) newspapers of general circulation.
+SECTION 20.
+Effectivity Clause. - This Act shall take effect fifteen (15) days after its publication in at least two (2) newspapers of general circulation.

-Approved,
+Approved.